Curriculum Intent

 Key Words

 We aim to support students in their literacy across all curriculum subjects.
-We provide key word lists as a teaching and learning tool to support student understanding of the technical vocabulary needed to articulate their learning about a particular subject.
+We provide keyword lists as a teaching and learning tool to support student understanding of the technical vocabulary needed to articulate their learning about a particular subject.

 Music Key Words